syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/Getting-Started.md

 {% highlight c# %}
 TabPageAdv tabPageAdv1 = new TabPageAdv();
 TabPageAdv tabPageAdv2 = new TabPageAdv();
+SfTabbedFormControl tabbedFormControl = new SfTabbedFormControl();
 this.tabPageAdv1.Text = "Document1";
 this.tabPageAdv2.Text = "Document2";
 tabbedFormControl.Tabs.Add(tabPageAdv1);
 tabbedFormControl.Tabs.Add(tabPageAdv2);
+this.Controls.Add(tabbedFormControl);
+this.TabbedFormControl = tabbedFormControl;
 {% endhighlight %}
 {% highlight vb %}
 Dim tabPageAdv1 As New TabPageAdv()
+Dim tabPageAdv2 As New TabPageAdv()
-Dim tabPageAdv2 As New TabPageAdv() Me.tabPageAdv1.Text = "Document1"
+Dim tabbedFormControl As New SfTabbedFormControl() Me.tabPageAdv1.Text = "Document1"
 Me.tabPageAdv2.Text = "Document2"
 tabbedFormControl.Tabs.Add(tabPageAdv1)
 tabbedFormControl.Tabs.Add(tabPageAdv2)
+Me.Controls.Add(tabbedFormControl)
+Me.TabbedFormControl = tabbedFormControl
 {% endhighlight %}
 {% endtabs %}

 ![tabbed form](Getting-Started_images/Getting-Started_img1.png)

-## Avoid Extending Tabs to TitleBar of the Form
+## Show Tabs below TitleBar of the Form

 By default, the tabs will be extended to title bar.
 To avoid extending the tabs into title bar, disable the `SfTabbedForm.ExtendTabsToTitleBar` property.